Malcolm Knowles Award

 - Nominations for the award include documentation describing how each of the elements of an andragogy process were fulfilled in the program.
 Exhibits of program materials may also be included.

-- Deadline: Materials are to be received by the AAACE office no later than June 30.
+- Deadline: Send nominations and materials via email or mail to be received by the AAACE office (firstname.lastname@example.org) no later than June 30.

 - The selection committee of three to five AAACE members will be appointed by the National Awards Committee.
 This committee will be responsible for making certain the award description and criteria are printed and distributed to the membership through Online newsletter.